Submitting development applications

 Plans must be prepared and submitted in accordance with Schedule 5 of the Development Regulations 2008.

-At least three copies of the following should be provided:
+For development plan consent at least three copies of the following should be provided:

 - site plan